GiadaSimonetti/OtherProjects/README.md

 # OtherProjects

+### #javascrip30:

+[JavaScript30](www.javascript30.com) 30 Day Vanilla JS Coding Challenge Build 30 things in 30 days with 30 tutorials
+No Frameworks×No Compilers×No Libraries×No Boilerplate

 ### FreeCodeCamp projects:

 * a page that displays the [current weather](https://goo.gl/ErCL9R) It consumes data from a public API, and can find the location of the user, show the weather and change the temperature from Celsius to Fahrenheit.